Linear Transformers Are Secretly Fast Weight Programmers: Background on Fast Weight Programmers

 where $\otimes$ denotes the outer product, $\sigma$ is an activation function, $\mW_{a}$ and $\mW_{b}$ are trainable slow weights, while the fast weights $\mW^{(i)}$ are generated at each time step $i$ and serve as a short-term memory.
-This is a key-value associative memory model in which the write operation is based on a summation (Eq.~\ref{eq:fw2}) and the retrieval is a matrix-vector multiplication (Eq.~\ref{eq:fw3}). \citet{schmidhuber1993reducing} describes a recurrent version and discusses ``internal spotlights of attention".
+This is a key-value associative memory model in which the write operation is based on a summation (Eq.~\ref{eq:fw2}) and the retrieval is a matrix-vector multiplication (Eq.~\ref{eq:fw3}). \citet{schmidhuber1993reducing} describes a recurrent version and discusses ``internal spotlights of attention" (such attention terminology is now widely used in the context of transformers).
 The use of outer products results in a model of associations similar to tensor product presentations \cite{smolensky1990tensor}.
 In fact, outer-product based associative memory can be found in numerous works since Hebb's informal rule \citep{hebb1949organization} and its more concrete formal variants \citep{steinbuch61, steinbuchP63, kohonen72, palm1980associative} including Hopfield networks \citep{hopfield1982neural, little1974existence} and bi-directional associative nets \citep{kosko1988bidirectional}.
+However, these authors described pre-wired rules to associate given patterns with each other.
+Their systems did not learn to use such rules for associating self-invented patterns like the FWPs since 1991.